binfalse/docker-symfony-web/README.md

 If you do not want a webserver, but want to debug the router, you may provide alternative commands to Symfony's console, eg:

     docker run --rm -it -v /path/to/project:/symfony -p 8000:8000 binfalse/symfony-web debug:router

+## Bonus

+There is a [Composer](https://getcomposer.org/) installed at `/composer/composer.phar`, just in case you need it for something in your project...

 ## LICENSE